annleeli/annleeli.github.io/resume.md

 ## Work Experience
 ### Full Stack Web Developer, Imagine Communications, Waterloo, Ontario, Jan - May 2016
-- Developed AngularJS based web applications written in TypeScript, HTML and LESS version controlled by Mercurial
+- Developed AngularJS based web applications written in TypeScript, HTML and LESS, version controlled by Mercurial
 - Optimized performance of data-heavy web pages
-- Implemented design decisions that were well received by National Association of Broadcasters (NAB) trade show attendees
+- Implemented design decisions well received by National Association of Broadcasters (NAB) trade show attendees
 - Wrote a mock data JSON generation script that was integral to the NAB demonstration

 ### Quality Analyst, PointClickCare, Mississauga, On, May - Aug 2015